 It’s a contractor’s nightmare.
 You’ve finally completed the job, all of your hours recorded and work complete.
 You send over the finished product and then wait.
 Weeks pass and you still haven’t received a check for all of your hard work.
 You try contacting them, sending emails and leaving voice messages, but no one picks up or answers.
 Now you are starting to worry.
 You didn’t sign a contract, but you did record your project and send over an invoice.
 That counts right?

-When fees go unpaid or work undelivered, a business contract may be the only thing you need to make sure the work and money is provided.
+When fees go unpaid or work undelivered, Reno business contracts may be the only thing you need to make sure the work and money is provided.
 A clear and concise contract can protect both parties from imperfect memory and messy communication.

-Let a Reno business lawyer draft your contract.
+Let a Reno contracts lawyer draft your contract.
 This legal agreement made between you and another party may be used to ensure payment upon services or duties performed.
-A drafted Reno business contract will make sure that both you and the client agree on the scope of the project, expenses and payments, terms and requirement and other liabilities.
+Drafting contracts in Reno will make sure that both you and the client agree on the scope of the project, expenses and payments, terms and requirement and other liabilities.

 The number one reason I see for landscapers not wanting to make contracts is because they want the freedom to change prices after a year.
 However, an attorney-drafted business contract can provide for any changes to price.
 A landscaping contract helps layout exactly what services are being provided to the property owner.
 Major duties, services and payments will all be covered, ensuring you receive payment for your service.

 It can be hard to charge for creative services, and many artists believe they only need contracts for the big or expensive jobs.
 That is if they decide to get a contract at all.
 However, it is especially important for creative professionals to have an attorney-drafted contract in place.
 Each time you sell a piece of work, you are selling the intangible rights to your intellectual property.
 A contract drafted by a Reno business attorney will protect your interests.